 When you consider the fact that our gut harbors 10 times more bacteria than all the cells in the entire human body, that notion doesn’t seem farfetched after all.

-Over the last two decades or so, research has shown that gut health is integral to our general wellbeing, and that an unhealthy gut is the root cause of a long list of diseases, including obesity, rheumatoid arthritis, diabetes, autism, chronic fatigue syndrome and depression.
+Over the last two decades or so, research has shown that gut health is integral to our general wellbeing and that an unhealthy gut is the root cause of a long list of diseases.

 This is something Greek physician Hippocrates had noted over two thousand years ago, but it is only recently that we are starting to come around that datum.

-Probiotics is usually a blanket term referring to different types of good bacteria.
+Probiotics are usually a blanket term referring to different types of good bacteria.
 Most of these bacteria primarily fall into two groups, each with its own set of benefits.

 This strain has also been shown to effectively metabolize lactose.